 Comparing your performance to industry standards is important to gauge an estimate of your Agile PLM’s standing.
 A load test alone is not enough to know whether your PLM is in good enough shape to keep you at par with competitors.

-Benefits of benchmarking involves gauging industry averages for the performance capability of each module on Agile PLM and comparing it to the results of load testing from your own software.
+Benefits of benchmarking involves gauging industry averages for the performance capability of each module on Agile PLM and; comparing the industry average score to the results of load testing from your own software.

 Benchmarking answers important questions such as the need to upgrade, crucial hardware requirements and the capacity to improve via certain add-ons/integrations.